 The income phase of your Contract occurs when you begin receiving regular income payments from us.
 The Income Date is the day those payments begin.
 Once income payments begin, the Contract cannot be returned to the accumulation phase.
 You can choose the Income Date and an income option.
 All of the Contract Value must be annuitized.
 Amounts applied to income options from Index Account Options are subject to an Interim Value adjustment.
+Income Options that are not life contingent or Income Options that do not result in payments that spread over at least 5 years are subject to a Market Value Adjustment.
 The income options are described below.

-If you do not select an Income Date, your income payments will begin on the Latest Income Date, which is the Contract Anniversary on which you will be 95 years old, or such date allowed by the company on a non-discriminatory basis or as required by an applicable qualified plan, law or regulation.
+If you do not select an Income Date, your income payments will begin on the Latest Income Date, which is the Contract Anniversary on which you will be 95 years old, or such date allowed by the company on a non-discriminatory basis as required by an applicable qualified plan, law or regulation.
 You may change the Income Date or income option at least seven days before the Income Date, but changes to the Income Date must be for a date not later than the Latest Income Date.
 You must give us written notice at least seven days before the scheduled Income Date.